 Soft vs Hard Golf Balls: The Choice For Average Golfers

-I was always under the impression that softer balls were better for getting the ball to spin on the green while harder balls were strictly for distance.
-I really had no idea and that’s why I wanted to test the differences and figure out what ball I should be using.
+I was always under the impression that softer balls were better for spin while harder balls were for distance.
+I really had no idea, and it seems most websites are the same since they say opposite things.
+The only way to figure things out was to test it myself.

 Looking at how firm or soft a golf ball is isn’t really the right way to go about it.
 You need to know how fast you swing the club and the type of performance you’re looking for.
 Once you know that, you’ll then have to decide whether you want a firm or soft golf ball.